What is Stormwater?

 Stormwater and Pollution

-During heavy rain events, the rain drops flow together (creating stormwater flow) and pick up pesticides, fertilizer, oil and grease, pet waste, gravel and sediment, litter and other dissolved chemicals as it flows across grass and/or pavement.
-If flow is slowed, the water is absorbed into soil and can filter and replenish groundwater.
-In a heavy rain event, or when stormwater flow is high and not absorbed, the excess water flows into a storm drain and a network of pipes that lead to a ditch, stream, river, or lake.
+During heavy rain events, the raindrops flow together (creating stormwater runoff) and pick up pesticides, fertilizer, oil and grease, pet waste, gravel and sediment, litter and other pollutants as it flows across the grass or pavement.
+If the flow is slowed, the water is absorbed into the soil and can filter and replenish groundwater.
+In a heavy rain event, or when the stormwater flow is high and not absorbed, the excess water flows into a storm drain and a network of pipes that discharge the water to a ditch, stream, river, or lake.

 - Wash your car on the lawn instead of the driveway.